Pylons/pyramid/docs/narr/install.rst

    environment wired to use the virtualenv.

 #.
 Use ``easy_install`` to get :app:`Pyramid` and its direct dependencies
-   installed, choosing the :app:`Pyramid' version you wish to install:
+   installed, choosing the :app:`Pyramid` version you wish to install:

    .. code-block:: text